 FAQ

-General questions about the STS 2030 program
+General questions about STS

-Who can make a commitment?
+Who can become a member?

 What does the commitment include?

-1. Reducing greenhouse gas emissions.
+1. Reduction of greenhouse gas emissions.

 3. Promotion of innovative business models toward a circular economy.